attrition-org/web-hack-mirror/mirror/tools/README.md

 hosted on IIS (if memory serves)

 ### SUMMARY
-'*summary*' is a utility designed by attrition.org staff
+'*summary*' is a utility designed by attrition.org staff that mailed details of the captured mirror to the defaced-summary mail list